 Facebook Groups

-Facebook groups can also be a fantastic way of finding casting opportunities.
+Facebook groups can also be a fantastic way of finding casting opportunities and connecting with other actors and industry professionals.

 Often, there will be Facebook groups specifically for actors in certain areas, for example in certain cities or regions.
 There will often be casting opportunities posted in these for independent films in the area or local theatre.